 Left.
 Thai Walking Stick.
 Right.
 Image Dr. Kaae.

 These insects have developed a variety of protective mechanisms.
 An example of these behaviors is exhibited by the large Phyllium stick insect from Malaysia.
 This stick is flattened and leaf-like in appearance.
-In fact, when the authors have kept several together in a terrarium, one or two eventually were partially eaten by the other sticks.
+In fact, when the authors have kept several together in a terrarium, 1 or 2 eventually were partially eaten by the other sticks.
 Apparently, one confused the other as an acceptable food source--leaves.
 As do most sticks, these insects rarely move; when they do, it is quite slow.
 There is no advantage in moving rapidly while mimicking a leaf or twig.

 Phyllium Walking Stick from Malaysia.
 Image Dr. Kaae.